itsays-zqc/my-website/docs/examples/PIC/MicroringResonator/MicroringResonator.md

 ## Introduction
 ![](./mr.png)
-Microring resonators are important filtering devices in photonic integrated circuits, high performance filters require a wide free spectrum range(FSR) and high quality factor.
-Obtaining a large spectral range requires the use of a small radius, but too small a radius can cause bending loss and reduce the quality factor.
-In order to meet the requirements of free spectrum range and quality factor, it is necessary to design the size  of the ring and coupling efficiency.
+Microring resonator is important filtering device in photonic integrated circuits, the high performance filter require a wide free spectrum range(FSR) and high quality factor.
+Obtaining a large spectral range for microring resonator requires the use of a small radius, but too small radius can cause bending loss and reduce the quality factor.
+In order to meet the requirements of wide free spectrum range and high quality factor, it is necessary to carefully design the size of the ring and coupling efficiency.

-In this example, we demonstrate the use of a finite difference eigenmode(FDE) solver to calculate the group refractive index of an optical waveguide, then calculate the effective refractive index of symmetric and anti symmetric modes in the coupling region between the optical waveguide and the ring resonator, and finally use 3D FDTD simulation to calculate the transmittance of the drop port.
+In this example, we demonstrate the use of finite difference eigenmode(FDE) solver to calculate the group refractive index of an optical waveguide, then calculate the effective refractive index of symmetric and anti symmetric modes at the coupling region between the straight waveguide and the ring, and finally use 3D FDTD simulation to calculate the transmittance of the drop port.

 ## Simulation
 ### 1 Code Description
 #### 1.1 Import Toolkit

 First, we need to import `maxoptics_sdk` and Python's third-party package.
-The import module for FDE and FDTD simulation are shown below.
+The import module for FDE and FDTD simulation as follows.

 ```python